Connecting ansatz expressibility to gradient magnitudes and barren plateaus: Discussion

 In this work, we extended the well-known barren plateau result.
 This result was restricted to ans\"{a}tze that form 2-designs~\cite{mcclean2018barren}, while we extended it to arbitrary ans\"{a}tze in our Theorems~\ref{thm:mainbounds} and \ref{corol:DiamondNormBounds}.
 In practice, this extension may prove to be quite useful, since many ans\"{a}tze of interest are not exact 2-designs but rather are some approximate notion of this~\cite{HarrowLowApproxDesigns09, BrownFawzi2012,HarrowMehraban2018, BrandaoHarrowHorodecki2016}.
 Our results can potentially provide useful bounds on the variance of the gradient in this realistic scenario of approximate 2-designs.

-The key to our extension was to consider the expressiblity of the ansatz, which has recently been precisely defined in terms of the distance of the distribution obtained through the ansatz from being a 2-design.
+The key to our extension was to consider the expressiblity of the ansatz.
+This can be precisely defined in terms of the distance of the ensemble of unitaries accessible by the ansatz from being a 2-design.
 Hence, our extension linked two key properties of ans\"{a}tze: their expressiblity and their gradient magnitudes.
 Our bounds demonstrate that increasing the expressibility of an ansatz can result in smaller cost gradients.
 We believe that this connection is very interesting, and there is certainly much more to be explored along these lines.
-One natural question is whether our bounds can be further tightened.
+For example, it would be interesting to connect our findings to recent results on the role of the growth of entanglement in generating barren plateaus.
+In particular, since highly expressive ans\"{a}tze are necessarily highly entangling, our results would seem to imply those in Refs.~\cite{patti2020entanglement, marrero2020entanglement}.

 To go beyond our bounds and look at the precise relation between expressiblity and gradients, we performed extensive numerics.
 We considered several different strategies by which one can vary the expressiblity.
-We typically observed a strong correlation (especially for local cost functions) between the expressiblity and the variance of the gradient.
-We direct the reader to Appendix~\ref{ap:ExpressVersusGrads} for further numerics demonstrating this correlation.
+As highlighted in Fig.~\ref{fig:Bound1VersusGradsRho} and Fig.~\ref{fig:BoundTightness}, we typically observed a strong correlation (especially for local cost functions) between the expressiblity and the variance of the gradient.
+However, the bounds are not perfectly tight.
+This may arise from the repeated use of the triangle and Cauchy-Schwarz inequalities in the derivation (Appendix~\ref{ap:Derivations}).
+Thus a natural question to ask is whether our bounds can be further tightened.
+Another direction would be to explore the nature of barren plateaus for global costs where the numerics suggest that the correlation between expressibility and cost gradients is weaker.

 We remark that the numerical results presented here are necessarily problem specific, since they depend both on the choice in cost function and ansatz.
 Further work is required to ascertain the extent to which the trends observed here are universally observed.
 In particular it would be valuable to investigate whether any analytic results can be obtained to support them.